seggiepants/100-days-of-code/log.md

 **Links to work**: None.

+### Day 32: February 6, 2020

+**Today's Progress**: Finished functional started the intermediate challenges got through three of them.

+**Thoughts**: I may finally be starting to feel better even if I am still sick.
+Hope to get enought energy to get back to bigger projects soon.

+**Links to work**: None.

 ### Day N: Month Day, 2020

 **Today's Progress**: Put stuff here, copy/paste this for new days..